Video Game: Heroes of Might and Magic aka: Heroes OF Might And Magic

 The Humanoid role could be taken by the (apparently neutral) Free Cities.

 Fantasy Counterpart Culture: Quite averted in the four first games, but the fifth and sixth have elements of it: Haven correspond to Europenote More precisely, Falcon Duchy is Rome, Griffin's Western Europe/Russia, Bull's Italy/Spain, Greyhound's France, Unicorn's England, Stag's Ireland, Raven's Scandinavia and Wolf's Germany., Academy to Middle-East.
-Sylvan (Elves) has a soft Native American style in V, Necropolis a Babylonian/Egyptian one in VI.
+Sylvan (Elves) has a soft Native American style in V, Necropolis a Babylonian/Egyptian one in VInote Which makes a great deal of sense when one looks at the timeline and realizes that at that point the Necropolis is a subset of the Academy.
 Sanctuary (Nagas) in VI are Japanese right down to creature names, despite mythological Nagas being Indian.
 Strangely, the Stronghold (Orcs) has changed between V and VI from Mongols to Aztecs.

 Fridge Brilliance: Mongols and Native Americans (including Aztecs) are considered offshots of one race, Native Americans crossing onto that continent from Asia.
 Orcs in V and VI are different offshots of the same horde that have fled from the Wizards into the steppes (V) and onto the islands (VI).